 Library and Reading Room

 The Saroja Library and adjoining Dilruba Reading Room are available for use by Center guests and visitors.
 The library has a wide collection of books and periodicals (many of which are out-of-print), as well as videos and audio tapes by and about Meher Baba.
 The collection also includes books from many of the world’s established spiritual traditions, including Christian mysticism, Sufism and Vedantism.
 Additionally, the library offers a selection of general interest and children’s books.
 Videos and audio tapes may be viewed or listened to only in the Library; books may be checked out.
-The Library is open daily, 2 – 5 p.m.
+The Library is open daily from 11 a.m. – 1 p.m. and 2 – 4 p.m., except for Sundays when it is open from 2 – 4 p.m. only.

 Although intended primarily as a place for quiet retreat, Center facilities include a ping pong table, basketball hoop, and shuffleboard and volleyball courts.
 A rowboat is available for use on the Center’s main lake.
 Recreation on the beach and swimming in the ocean, according to Center guidelines, is permitted during daylight hours.